 - There are free parking options in Ghent but they are mostly Park & Rides slightly outside of the city centre.
 You can see where they’re located on this map.
 Each green circle indicates a Park & Ride and the number in the circle tells you how many parking spaces it has.
 You can park for free but you then need to pay for local public transport as per normal, or use your bike.
 Read more about the P&Rs here.

 - Note that the P&Rs at the main station (Gent St Pieters) and in Galveston are not free.
-For Gent St Pieters you will need to apply for a 3 month (125 euros) or 1 year (500 euros) permit to be able to park there.
-Galveston offers day parking tickets for 2 euros.
+For Gent St Pieters you will need to apply for a permit to be able to park there.
+Galveston also offers standard paid parking.

 - There are also plenty of underground garages in Ghent which tend to be cheaper than the street parking.